ARTICLE I: MEETINGS OF SCHOOL DISTRICT VOTERS

 Section 12.
-Resignation.
+Constructive Resignation.
 Board members are expected to attend all regular Board meetings.
-If any Trustee shall fail to attend three consecutive regular meetings of the Board or have excessive absences from meetings without excuse accepted as satisfactory by the Trustees, he/she shall be deemed to have resigned.
-The vacancy shall be filled in accordance with Article III, Section 4.
+Remote attendance is permitted in accordance with the Remote Board Trustee Participation at Meetings Policy.
+If any Trustee shall fail to attend three consecutive regular meetings of the Board, have excessive absences from meetings without excuse accepted as satisfactory by the Trustees or fail to complete the minimum trustee training required, he/she shall be deemed to have constructively resigned.
+The vacancy shall be filled in accordance with Article II, Section 5.

 Section 13.
 Liability and Indemnity of Trustees.
 To the fullest extent permitted by law, each Trustee shall be indemnified and held harmless by the Library against all liabilities, costs and expenses, including reasonable attorney's fees, arising out of or relating to any claim or proceeding against the Library or such Trustee in his or her capacity as a Trustee thereof.

 Section 14.
 Training.
 Effective January 1, 2023 each Trustee is required to complete a minimum of four hours of trustee education annually from NYS Library approved trustee education providers (with no courses repeated) and present evidence of completion to the President.
 The Secretary shall ensure trustee training records are retained for 5 years or in accordance with the Retention and Disposition Schedule for New York Local Government Records (LGS-1), located online at https://www.archives.nysed.gov/records/local-government-record-schedule/lgs-1-title-page.
 Failure to comply by any trustee shall be grounds for Constructive Resignation in accordance with Article II, Section 12.